-Partners for International Business (PIB) is a programme that allows Dutch businesses to enter into a public-private partnership to realise their international ambitions.
+The Partners for International Business (PIB) programme allows Dutch businesses to enter into a public-private partnership to realise their international ambitions.
 Doing business abroad is not always easy.
-You may be confronted with trade barriers, a lack of knowledge among local government bodies and businesses or restrictive local laws.
-Joining forces with other businesses in your industry and with the Dutch government puts you in a better position.
+You may be confronted with trade barriers, a lack of knowledge among local governments and businesses or restrictive local laws.
+Joining forces with other businesses in your industry and the Dutch government puts you in a better position.

-Together with clusters of Dutch businesses and knowledge institutions, the Dutch government is developing a 2-year or 3-year action plan.
-This will list strategic activities to provide the best possible platform abroad for a Dutch industry or sub-industry in general, and the specific clusters in particular.
+The Dutch government has developed a 2-year or 3-year action plan with clusters of Dutch businesses and knowledge institutes to list strategic activities that provide the best possible platform abroad for a Dutch industry or sub-industry and the specific clusters.

-To promote the interests of the Dutch business sector and implement the PIB programme, the government relies on resources such as its foreign network.
+The government relies on resources such as its foreign network to promote the interests of the Dutch business sector and implement the PIB programme.
 The Netherlands Enterprise Agency has access to a global network of embassies, consulates and Netherlands Business Support Offices (NBSOs).

 Do you want to do business abroad?